porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 `

 To evaluate the experiments, you can use the tutorial notebook but you have to point to your trained models instead of our pre-trained ones.

+## Additional information

+In case you are also interested to generate your own datasets containing instances, solutions and candidates, please have a look at the instance_sampling notebook.